Land & Natural Resources

 We advance stewardship by:

-- Maintaining organic certification of our land, cattle, garden and greenhouse
+- Maintaining organic certification of our land, cattle, and garden

 - Practicing low stress livestock management